NickTacke/enterprise-template/PLAN.md

 ### Phase 3: Frontend - Single-Page Application (SPA)

-- [ ] 9.
-Develop the SPA frontend using a modern framework like React or Angular.
+- [x] 9.
+Develop the SPA frontend using a modern framework like Next.js.
 - [ ] 10.
 Configure the frontend to be served from a CDN with Object Storage as the origin for low-latency delivery.
+  - **Note:** This is a production deployment pattern.
+The implementation will be handled by the CI/CD pipeline in Phase 5.
+For local development, we will continue to use the Next.js dev server.

 ## Frontend-Backend Communication Flow